Emmi-edu/SnakeGame/readme.md

 The size of the gas clouds varies based on the length of the snake.
 - **Effects:**
 If the snake remains in the poison gas, it will lose length for each tick.
-If the snake's length is insufficient, this will lead to an instant kill.
+If the snake's length is insufficient, the snake will suffocate.
 - **Duration:**
 Poison gas clouds will dissipate over time, creating temporary hazards.